oconhugo/CCOS/README.md

 		-Two PCs running in a same network<br/>

 ## Installation
-For installing the system just download the files and make sure that the two computer that are running the system are on the same network.
+To install the system just download the files and make sure that the two computer that are running the system are on the same network.

 ## Deployment
 Before turning the system on the PCs, we need to make sure that the PCs are connected in the same network and that sockets can communicate.